itmLABS/exceptiontrap-php/README.md

 #### 1. Install

-Download the class from here and copy it to your desired folder (i.e. `Exceptiontrap/`) in your include path.
+Download the class and copy it to your desired folder (e.g. `Exceptiontrap/`) in your include path.

 #### 2. Configure

-Now insert the following lines into your applications codebase
+Now insert the following lines into your applications codebase.

 ```php
 require_once 'Exceptiontrap/Exceptiontrap.php';